PDS Logo, the Tree of Life

 • The relationship isn't a priority

-• There are issues of trust or dishonesty (such as cheating in romantic relationships)
+• Lack of support or issues of trust or dishonesty (such as cheating in romantic relationships)

 • Feel like someone is walking on eggshells